dullroar/ten-steps-to-linux-survival/README.md

 ~/Documents $ mv Disabled\ User\ Accounts.csv elsewhere/.
 ```

-But with tab expansion, we can simply type `mv D^t` where `^t` represents hitting the `Tab` key, and since there is only one file that starts with a "D" tab expansion will fill in the rest of the file name:
+But with tab expansion, we can simply type `mv D^t`, where `^t` represents hitting the `Tab` key, and since there is only one file that starts with a "D", tab expansion will fill in the rest of the file name for us:

 ``` bash
 ~/Documents $ mv Disabled\ User\ Accounts.csv